“It’s not about having lots of money, it’s about how you manage it.”

 While we at Tippla will always do our best to provide you with the information you need to financially thrive, it’s important to note that we’re not debt counsellors, nor do we provide financial advice.
 Be sure to speak to your financial services professional before making any decisions.
 You can find more information on prioritising debts on the National Debt Hotline website.

 With a strategic approach, you don’t necessarily want to just increase your repayments for all debts.
-There are better ways to structure your repayments.
-If you do have spare money to pay towards your debt, it might be beneficial to prioritise which you want to get rid of first and pay towards them with more financial power.
+There could be better ways to structure your repayments.
+If you do have spare money to pay towards your debt, it might be beneficial to prioritise which debt you want to get rid of first and pay towards them with more financial power.

 There are two main methods to reduce your debt.
 Here is a breakdown of the two: